Hard or Soft Offers – Which is the Right Choice for High Ticket Item Marketing?

 Once your company is established, continuing soft offers will grow your leads exponentially.
 But, you can introduce more and more hard specials, since you have a large pool of existing leads you can market those to.

 To summarize, you use soft offers for lead generation.
-Once you have hoards of raving fans, you dish out hard offers to close a glut of sales quickly.
+Once you have hoards of raving fans, you quickly dish out hard offers to close a glut of sales.
 Both types of offers have their place and their strategic use together is critical for long term business success.

 If you are wondering if you have a good soft to hard offer ratio, or you know you are lacking in one of the other, contact us here.